crni99/AirportAutomation/README.md

 - Writing comprehensive unit tests using the xUnit framework to validate individual components of the application, ensuring that each unit functions correctly in isolation.
 - These tests help maintain code integrity, improve software reliability, and facilitate easier debugging and refactoring.

+## Monitoring Application Health with HealthChecks:
+- Monitoring the health of critical components, such as databases and external dependencies, to proactively identify and address potential issues.
+- Configuring health check endpoints to offer insights into the overall well-being of the application, and integrating these checks into the Swagger documentation for visibility and ease of access.

 ___

 # AirportAutomationWEB